Biotech trade association to split with China's WuXi AppTec | Law-Order

 A Washington-based global trade association representing biotechnology companies is taking steps to "separate" from Chinese member Wuxi AppTec, according to a letter from its new CEO on Wednesday.
 The Biotechnology Innovation Organization (BIO) also said it would support proposed legislation that restricts U.S. business with WuXi AppTec and other biotech companies of concern, changing its position from last month.

-A Washington-based global trade association representing biotechnology companies is taking steps to "separate" from Chinese member Wuxi AppTec, according to a letter from its new CEO on Wednesday.

-The Biotechnology Innovation Organization (BIO) also said it would support proposed legislation that restricts U.S. business with WuXi AppTec and other biotech companies of concern, changing its position from last month.
+WuXi AppTec, in a letter to BIO dated Tuesday that it provided to Reuters, said it was ending its membership in the organization.
 A U.S. Senate committee voted to approve a bill last week that could prohibit federal agencies from contracting with Wuxi AppTec and other Chinese biotech companies on national security grounds.
 A companion bill was introduced in the House in January.

 The bill is designed to keep Americans' personal health and genetic information away from foreign adversaries.
 It drove a sell-off in the shares of WuXi AppTec after news about it reached Chinese markets last month.
 BIO has an "unwavering commitment to the national security of the United States and our allies," John Crowley, who became BIO's CEO and president last week, said in the letter to Representative Michael Gallagher, chair of the select committee on China in the U.S. House of Representatives.